je-nunez/find_an_auction/README.md

 [Updating the Finding Kit for Enhaced Search client-side JAR](#updating-the-finding-kit-for-enhaced-search-client-side-jar) below in this page.

+Since the command-line options depends on the version of the eBay SDK you have, then some options may be missing (e.g., older versions did not support or expose `--authorized_seller_only value`), and this program only reflects all those underlying item filters and does not explain, or validate or interpret them, then this program does not use a command-line parsing package for Scala, like `scopt`, etc., which is useful in the more normal case where the program controls its own command-line options (which is not the case here, since this program only exposes all and whatever filters the underlying eBay Finding Kit for Enhaced Search SDK supports).

 # Requirements

 This program has been tested with Scala 2.11.6 and Scala 2.11.8